nandanatyo/Python-for-initiate-Manufacturing-Database/README.md

-# Python for initiate database
+# Python for Initiating Database

-Fast init database includes insert "Manufacturing Indonesia Dataset" with python.
+Fast initialization of the database, including inserting the "Manufacturing Indonesia Dataset" using Python.

 ## Steps

-**-Make database in SQL Server**
+1. **Create the database in SQL Server.**
-**-Edit configuration of database connection based on your own database** **-Run di python filer**
+2. **Edit the configuration of the database connection based on your own database settings.**
+3. **Run the Python script to populate the database.**